-The latest version of the book is P1.4, released almost 9 years ago.
+The latest version of the book is P1.4, released about 9 years ago.
 If you've bought a PDF of the book and would like to upgrade it to this version (for free), visit your home page.

 By default this page displays the errata for the latest version of the book.
 If you have a previous version, select it here:

 If you've found a new error, please submit it.

 This is a great way to make my suggestions.
 But first I would like to point out that I really enjoyed going through this book.
 I'm so glad I was able to get an early download of it.
 I look forward to future versions of it and hope my suggestions can be of some use.

 * Adding System wide event handler example

 * More details and examples of the Strech, Spacing and SizePolicies.

 * I think that information on using QT::Table is an essential part of this book.
 I think this information would be a great (next :-)) addition to the book.